Privilegium Maius: Document

 Rudolf also created the title Pfalzerzherzog ("Archduke Palatine"), similar to the Elector Palatine of the Rhine, the holder of an electoral vote.
 The first Habsburg ruler who actually used the title of an archduke was Ernest of Iron, ruler of Inner Austria from 1406 to 1424.
 From the 15th century onward, all princes of the Habsburg dynasty were called Erzherzöge.

 Effects

 Emperor Charles IV refused to confirm the Privilegium maius, although he accepted some claims.
 The discoverer of the forgery was his advisor, the poet and scholar Petrarch.
-However, Frederick III, having become Holy Roman Emperor, was able to confirm the document and made it part of imperial law, thus making fiction become fact.
+However, Frederick III, of the House of Habsburg, who became Holy Roman Emperor, 1452, confirmed the document and made it part of imperial law, thus making fiction into fact.
 From then on, the status as claimed by the document became widely accepted.
-Frederick also extended the Privilegium Maius by granting the power of ennoblement for his family as hereditary rulers of Austria (this power was normally reserved for the emperor).
+Frederick also extended the Privilegium maius by granting the power of ennoblement for his family as hereditary rulers of Austria (this power was normally reserved for the emperor).
 Thus, the act of confirmation by Frederick was what elevated the House of Habsburg to a special rank within the Empire.